It is LEGAL to open carry a firearm without a concealed firearm permit if;

 It is LEGAL to carry a loaded and concealed firearm without a concealed firearm permit;

-• In your vehicle or in a vehicle with the owner's consent.
-See more here.
+• In your vehicle, or in a vehicle with the owner's consent.
+Handguns ONLY.
+See more about firearms in vehicles here.

 • In your business or business under the person's control.